Educational Broadband Service: FCC publishes major revisions of the BRS/EBS band

 In July 2019 the FCC published "Transforming the 2.5 GHz Band" substantially changing the BRS and EBS band licenses and use.
 Principal aspects addressed were a removal of the educational requirements for use and ownership of EBS licenses, new lease terms, changes in license coverage, new white space licenses, a future spectrum auction, and a priority window for Native American tribes to apply for new licenses that cover Indian lands.

 WISPs using EBS

 Cellular phone pioneer Craig McCaw's Clearwire Wireless Internet Service Provider (WISP) leased EBS from the non-profit Broadcast license holder in many US cities.

+WCO Spectrum, in 2023, has been approaching schools offering to purchase 2.5GHz spectrum in the EBS to create maximum value for license holders.